danielrcollins1/OED-Expanded/x-campaign-material.md

 For other structures, reference the prices found in Vol III or the historical price in shillings x3.

-They may also take over an established structure or and abandoned one, presume ½ the cost in repairs.
+They may also take over an established structure or and abandoned one, presume ½ the cost in repairs (and therefore time).

 ### Benefits